 - A-Skips 2 x 20 yards

-After you finish mechanics, move onto your sprint resistance work.
+After you finish mechanics, move on to your sprint resistance work.

-The weight should be adjusted based upon the distance you’re covering.
+The weight should be adjusted based on the distance you’re covering.
 Shorter distance sled pulls focused on acceleration can have a heavier weight, up to 30% of your bodyweight.
 However, longer sprints should be limited to 10% bodyweight.